Andrei-Ciuperca/Andrei-Ciuperca/README.md

-- 👋 Hi, I’m Andrei Ciupercă, 17
+- 👋 Hi, I’m Andrei Ciupercă
-- 👀 I’m interested in Gaming, general computer stuff, programming, sports and just learning new things
+- 👀 Play around on my puter all day
-- 🌱 I’m currently studying in college and I'm just trying to learn as much as possible
+- 🌱 College student
 - 📫 How to reach me Discord: andrei.cpa

 <!---